MortenGregersen/Bagbutik/README.md

 In the OpenAPI spec for the App Store Connect API the “UserRole” schema is said to not include "GENERATE_INDIVIDUAL_KEYS”.
 This is not right as “Users” endpoints can have a “GENERATE_INDIVIDUAL_KEYS” type.

+#### **FB13701181**: App Store Connect API Spec is missing "DEVELOPER_ID_APPLICATION_G2" type for the Certificate Type schema

+* Submitted: March 28th 2024.

+In the OpenAPI spec for the App Store Connect API the “CertificateType” schema is said to not include "DEVELOPER_ID_APPLICATION_G2”.
+This is not right as “Certificates” endpoints can have a “DEVELOPER_ID_APPLICATION_G2” type.

+When creating certificates on [the developer portal](https://developer.apple.com/account/resources/certificates/add), it is also possible to select the G2 Sub-CA (which corresponds to “DEVELOPER_ID_APPLICATION_G2”.

 ### Closed feedback (removed patches)

 * **FB9963088**: The xcodeMetrics schema has no properties or attributes in the OpenAPI spec